foxyframework/foxy/README.md

 Run composer from CLI to download the server-side dependencies.
 `composer install`

 Then download the requiered client-side dependencies run bower from CLI.
 `bower install`

 ## Settings
 Before you run your application Foxy needs the database connection parameters from your host.
 Open the configuration file located in classes/config.php.
 Fill the settings at your needs.
+Run the sql file in your database to create the tables structure.